philj56/tofi/doc/tofi.5.md

 **history**=*true\|false*

-> Sort results by number of usages.
+> Sort results by number of usages in run and drun modes.
 >
 > Default: true